 I have not the slightest bit to say about photography.
 All you need to do is just gaze at it.
 Gazing is a really difficult matter.
 People have got used to thinking.
 They think incessantly – that in itself is good to a certain degree – but it takes a tremendous amount of time to learn to look.
 You need a gaze that allows you to scrutinise the object and ask some questions.Entretien avec Alain Desvergnes, diffusé en paralléle d’une projection de ses photographies pendant une soirée des rencontre d’Arles au Théâtre antique, juillet 1979, 49′ Publication partielle : Alain Desvergnes, << HCB à question >>, Photo n 144, septembre 1979, p.86,87,98.
 Translated into English from my own language by me.

 Finding the appropriate distance on a journey is not as easy as it might seem.
 There may be truth in the invisible.
-In the end, what won’t change forever is that I am always tingling with excitement before a trip.
+In the end, what will not change forever is that I am always tingling with excitement before a trip.